cheeseong995/Practical-Machine-Learning-Course-Project/README.md

 ## Practical-Machine-Learning-Course-Project

 This is a Course Assignment for the module Practical Machine Learning.
 It is conducted by the Johns Hopkins University.
+I would recommend reading the markdown file.

 One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
 In this project, your goal will be to use data from